Sanctification: From Water to Wine

 III.
 God can turn the water of your soul into the wine of heaven.

-You have to reach out and touch God.
+You have to saturate your life with God.

 St. Porphyrios was a monk in Greece who died in 1991.
 When his disciples wrote his biography, they decided to give it the title, “Wounded by Love,” for nothing better summed up his life.
 He was wounded by love of God.
 A happy wound which he could never forget and which grew and grew until consuming everything.

 Well, in that book, St. Porphyrios had this to say: “Man seeks joy and happiness in heaven.
 He seeks what is eternal far from everyone and everything.
 He seeks to find joy in God…Everyone possesses this inclination of the soul for heaven.
 All people seek something heavenly.
 All beings turn towards Him, albeit unconsciously.”